Connect to a Kafka cluster

 <?xml version="1.0" encoding="UTF-8"?><project xmlns="http://maven.apache.org/POM/4.0.0"xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd"><modelVersion>4.0.0</modelVersion><groupId>com.example</groupId><artifactId>app</artifactId><packaging>jar</packaging><version>1.0</version><properties><maven.compiler.source>1.8</maven.compiler.source><maven.compiler.target>1.8</maven.compiler.target></properties><dependencies><dependency><groupId>org.slf4j</groupId><artifactId>slf4j-simple</artifactId><version>2.0.7</version></dependency><dependency><groupId>com.fasterxml.jackson.core</groupId><artifactId>jackson-databind</artifactId><version>2.14.2</version></dependency><dependency><groupId>org.apache.kafka</groupId><artifactId>kafka-clients</artifactId><version>3.4.0</version></dependency></dependencies><build><finalName>${project.artifactId}-${project.version}</finalName><sourceDirectory>src</sourceDirectory><resources><resource><directory>src</directory></resource></resources><plugins><plugin><groupId>org.apache.maven.plugins</groupId><artifactId>maven-assembly-plugin</artifactId><executions><execution><goals><goal>attached</goal></goals><phase>package</phase><configuration><descriptorRefs><descriptorRef>jar-with-dependencies</descriptorRef></descriptorRefs><archive><manifest><mainClass>com.example.App</mainClass></manifest></archive></configuration></execution></executions></plugin><plugin><groupId>org.apache.maven.plugins</groupId><artifactId>maven-jar-plugin</artifactId><version>3.1.0</version><configuration><archive><manifest><mainClass>com.example.App</mainClass></manifest></archive></configuration></plugin></plugins></build></project> -

-<host>— the node's DNS address;<port>— connection port;<topic_name>— the topic name;<user_name>— the user name with the consumer role that has access to the topic;<password>— the user password.
+<host>— node DNS address; ;<port>— connection port;;<topic_name>— topic name; ;<user_name>— user name with the consumer role who has access to the topic; ;<password>— user password.

 -